 Abstract

-Background and Aims: Human metapneumovirus (HMPV) is a paramyxovirus known to cause respiratory disease in children.
-It is a relatively newly identified pathogen and its healthcare burden and associated costs are not fully understood.
+Background and Aims: Human metapneumovirus (HMPV) is a pneumovirus known to cause respiratory disease in children.
+It was identified as a pathogen in 2001 and its healthcare burden and associated costs are not fully understood.
 This study aimed to assess the clinical characteristics of children with HMPV infection admitted to paediatric intensive care units (PICUs) across the United Kingdom (UK) over a nine-year period and to estimate the associated costs of care.

 Methods: Data were collected from the UK paediatric intensive care audit network (PICANet) and costs calculated using the National Health Service (NHS) reference costing scheme.